xendfinance/nodejs-sdk/README.md

 3. Send Token to the addresses you will use to run operations
 4. Begin calling SDK functions

-## Commands

-TSDX scaffolds your new library inside `/src`.

-To run APP, use:

 ## You must be running a fork of the mainnet on ganache-cli